-Other attempts to solve this problem require mutating the protein, which can disrupt its function, or engineer plants to modify the proteins in a different way, which can be time consuming and doesn’t always work.
+Other attempts to solve this problem require mutating the protein, which can disrupt its function, or engineering plants to modify the proteins in a different way, which can be time-consuming and doesn’t always work.

 Cereal crops can be grown using established methods, and the seeds themselves are ideal for long-term protein storage.
 It will take time before these drugs reach clinical trials.
 Enzymes purified from engineered seeds are functional, but they haven’t been tested in humans.
 The seeds also have to produce enough proteins.